faranalytics/socketnaut/README.md

 The `workersCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive Worker threads.
 If Socketnaut's Proxy finds that a thread has 0 connections, Socketnaut will remove it from the pool and send it a notification requesting that it exit.
 The default interval is `60000` milliseconds.

-By variously specifying `minWorkers`, `maxWorkers`, `workersCheckingInterval` you can tune Socketnaut according to the requirements of your environment.
+By variously specifying `minWorkers`, `maxWorkers`, and `workersCheckingInterval` you can tune Socketnaut according to the requirements of your environment.

 ## Logging